Kunlong1994/lab3/Lab-07.md

 HelloYou demonstrates the IxE's ability to integrate local physical interactions with reactions in the cloud, and vice versa!

 We will have a physical button change the background color of a webpage.
 Then we can use a webpage button turn a local LED on the Arduino on and off.

 ### Set up the Arduino button circuit

-On your breadboard, make this [basic button circuit](#basic-button-circuit) connected to `pin 2` of the Arduino.
+On your breadboard, make this [basic button circuit](#basic-button-circuit) connected to `pin 11` of the Arduino.
 (The LED is built in on the board and connected to `pin 13`.)

 <img src="https://github.com/FAR-Lab/Developing-and-Designing-Interactive-Devices/wiki/images/button_circuit.png" width="200px">
 <img src="https://github.com/FAR-Lab/Developing-and-Designing-Interactive-Devices/wiki/images/metroCircuit.png" width="400px">
 <img src="https://github.com/FAR-Lab/Developing-and-Designing-Interactive-Devices/wiki/images/realCircuit.jpg" width="400px">

 ### Flash the pre-compiled `HelloYou.ino` code onto the Arduino.
 ```
-pi@ixeXX:~ $ cd ~/sketchbook/helloYouSketch/
+pi@ixeXX:~ $ cd ~/sketchbook/helloYou/
-pi@ixeXX:~/sketchbook/helloYouSketch $ make upload
+pi@ixeXX:~/sketchbook/helloYou $ make upload
 ```
-Now that the Arduino code is uploaded, you should see your LED is off (because it isn't running the Blink sketch anymore).
+Now that the Arduino code is uploaded, you should see the built-in LED marked `L` is off.

 ### Run the HelloYou webserver.
 ```
-pi@ixeXX:~/sketchbook/helloYouSketch $ cd
+pi@ixeXX:~/sketchbook/helloYou $ cd
 pi@ixeXX:~ $ cd helloYou/
 pi@ixeXX:~/helloYou $ ls
 helloYouSketch.ino  package.json  public  README.md  server.js